MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Update-MgGroupConversation.md

 BODYPARAMETER <IMicrosoftGraphConversation1>: conversation
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[HasAttachments <Boolean?>]`: Indicates whether any of the posts within this Conversation has at least one attachment.
+Supports $filter (eq, ne) and $search.
   - `[LastDeliveredDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Supports $filter (eq, ne, le, ge).
-  - `[Preview <String>]`: A short summary from the body of the latest post in this converstaion.
+  - `[Preview <String>]`: A short summary from the body of the latest post in this conversation.
   - `[Threads <IMicrosoftGraphConversationThread1[]>]`: A collection of all the conversation threads in the conversation.
 A navigation property.
 Read-only.
 Nullable.
     - `[Id <String>]`: Read-only.
     - `[CcRecipients <IMicrosoftGraphRecipient[]>]`: The Cc: recipients for the thread.
+Returned only on $select.
       - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Address <String>]`: The email address of an entity instance.
         - `[Name <String>]`: The display name of an entity instance.
     - `[HasAttachments <Boolean?>]`: Indicates whether any of the posts within this thread has at least one attachment.
+Returned by default.
     - `[IsLocked <Boolean?>]`: Indicates if the thread is locked.
+Returned by default.
     - `[LastDeliveredDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Returned by default.
     - `[Posts <IMicrosoftGraphPost1[]>]`: Read-only.
 Nullable.
       - `[Categories <String[]>]`: The categories associated with the item
       - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
       - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
       - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
       - `[Id <String>]`: Read-only.
       - `[Attachments <IMicrosoftGraphAttachment[]>]`: The collection of fileAttachment, itemAttachment, and referenceAttachment attachments for the post.
 Read-only.
 Nullable.
+Supports $expand.
         - `[Id <String>]`: Read-only.
         - `[ContentType <String>]`: The MIME type.
         - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.